muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T49)
+- Improved: OSC will not start the server on options exit or just start.
+This should alleviate prompts for firewall rules when not actively using OSC.
+- Improved: new option to enable or disable SimConnect in the simconnect page.
+OFF by default.
+- Fix: Resolved a C++ garbage collection exception in Conditions UI refresh
+- Fix: condition enabled status icon

 ### (m76T48)
 - Fix: PrintScreen key virtual code now resolves to VK_SNAPSHOT
 - Fix: Container API failing parameter type validation causing container exceptions when added to a profile.